This post has been sponsored by Viking River Cruise. All opinions, text and images are 100% my own.

 So the question everyone has been asking me would I ever do another Viking River Cruise?
 And my answer without hesitation is absolutely!
 Lisa and I both had expectations of what we would experience on our cruise and what we experienced went far above anything we could have dreamed of.

 There’s a reason that Viking is the industry leader.
-They excel at every aspect of your cruise experience.
+They excel in every aspect of your cruise experience.
 And Viking understands that it’s not just about a beautiful new ship, it’s about the people they bring together as your crew that makes your trip exceptional.

 This is a very special year for Viking as it Celebrates 20 years of Exploration.
 From its humble roots on Russia’s rivers to its innovative European Longships and elegant ocean vessels spanning the globe, Viking celebrates two decades of growth and acclaim.